TerrAnnie/Project/README.md

 Neural Network Python: Neural Network designed to predict whether or not a patient had heart disease or not CSV Data is included.
 Created using Tensorflow and Keras.
 This project required tons of research but most of the code has sources within.
 Write up is included in the Zip file.
 This also includes how accurate the the model was at the end of the project.

+Senior Capstone Project: Goal was to create a Grader/GTA portal for the university.
+Students would be able to apply for a grader position for courses, and admins would be able to make listings for courses as well.
+Was a group Project.
+The zip includes the PHP, SQL, and HTML/CSS.
+The webpage connects to the database which stores courses, students, professors, and other information.
+I mostly worked with PHP and HTML for the duration of the project.
+Did some Database cleanup work as well.